-We have audited Utah Humanities Council's (Utah Humanities or UH) compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on UH's federal program for the year ended October 31, 2016.
+We have audited Utah Humanities Council's (Utah Humanities or UH) compliance with the types of compliance requirements described in the NEH OIG Program-Specific Audit Guide (the Guide) that could have a direct and material effect on UH's federal program for the year ended October 31, 2017.
 UH's federal program is identified in the summary of auditors' results section of the accompanying schedule of findings, questioned costs, and recommendations.